Barsuk Records, 2003

 The music itself is a mix of ethereal ballads sung with genuine sadness and powerful yet sleepy-eyed guitars-and-harmonies rock.
 The songs are a circular, yearning series of vignettes, little moments that blur into each other like an Impressionist painting.
 More sophisticated than Jimmy Eat World and wittier than Coldplay, with Tranatlanticism Death Cab For Cutie have created a true album, themed and flowing and progressive in its moods and expressiveness.

-Which is not to say there aren't moments that stand out… the strange, beautiful passages and jams late in songs like "We Looked Like Giants"… the evocative lyrical detail of tracks like "Title & Registration" and "Tiny Vessels" … the way "The Sound of Settling" juxtaposes sunny harmonies and ringing guitars with a profoundly downbeat lyric about surrendering dreams and settling for what you can get... and the way even the muscular passages of cuts like "Expo '86" manifest a kind of elegance and drama.
+Which is not to say there aren't moments that stand out… the strange, beautiful passages and jams late in songs like "We Looked Like Giants"… the evocative lyrical detail of tracks like "Title And Registration" and "Tiny Vessels" … the way "The Sound Of Settling" juxtaposes sunny harmonies and ringing guitars with a profoundly downbeat lyric about surrendering dreams and settling for what you can get... and the way even the muscular passages of cuts like "Expo '86" manifest a kind of elegance and drama.

 Most of the songs run the standard three or four minutes, with the notable exception of the title track.
 By contrast, "Transatlanticism" is given abundant room to build and build, and is thoroughly successful from its haunting opening chords to its crescendoing finish, almost eight minutes later.
 It's an opus that earns the space it's allowed.